yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-configuration.md

 ## Important configuration settings

-## TServer configuration
+## YB-TServer configuration

-There are several GFlags you can use to fine-tune YugabyteDB's CDC behavior.
-These flags are documented in the [Change data capture flags](../../reference/configuration/yb-tserver/#change-data-capture-cdc-flags) section of the yb-tserver reference page.
+There are several flags you can use to fine-tune YugabyteDB's CDC behavior.
+These flags are documented in the [Change data capture flags](../../../reference/configuration/yb-tserver/#change-data-capture-cdc-flags) section of the yb-tserver reference page.